liammagee/sub-zero/synthesis_all_the_content-with-file-number.md

 The move towards increased transparency in AI practices among major tech companies should not merely be welcomed as an advance; it also needs critical scrutiny and advocacy for a more inclusive, equitable future.
 While shareholders may push for accountability, we must ensure that wider societal impacts and ethical considerations remain at the forefront of AI discussions.
 The challenge lies in fostering an environment where transparency leads to genuine social responsibility, prioritizing diverse perspectives and voices that may otherwise remain marginal in discourses shaped predominantly by corporate agendas.

-# Article title: Original sins and dirty secrets: GenAI has an ethics problem.
+Article 21:# Article title: Original sins and dirty secrets: GenAI has an ethics problem.
 These are the three things it most urgently needs to fix

 ### Notes 1: